telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/connecting-the-objectdatasource-component-to-a-data-source.md

 var reportProcessor = new ReportProcessor(configuration);
 ````

-The `appsettings.json` configuration file provided to the `ReportProcessor` must have the assembly registered in the [assemblyReferences]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element%}) section as shown the section above.
+The `appsettings.json` configuration file provided to the `ReportProcessor` must have the assembly registered in the [assemblyReferences]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element%}) section as shown in the section above.

 ## Sample